Advanced Bible Quiz about Bible Characters.

 Shiphrah and Puah were midwives assigned by the Egyptian king to attend to Israelite women during childbirth.

-The king ordered the execution of all boys.
+The king ordered them to execute all of the boys.

 They refused because they were believers.